ds4owd-001/project-Aaron-Kipngeno/data/processed/README.md

 ## Methodological information

-1. Description of methods used for collection/generation of data: Data used is primary data, collected randomly selected 100 households in Bomet County.
+1. Description of methods used for collection/generation of data: Data used is primary data, collected randomly from selected 100 households in Bomet County.

-2. Methods for processing the data:Data was processed for this work using statistical methods.
+2. Methods for processing the data : Data was processed for this work using statistical methods.

 3. Software-specific information needed to interpret the data: Data was analysed and interpreted using R programming language in R-studio.